 - The South Lincolnshire Free Press, which used to be the Lincolnshire, Boston and Spalding Free Press, published as a weekly paper since at least 1900.

 - The Spalding Guardian, published as a weekly paper since 1881.
+Now merged into the Spalding Free Press (above).

 - Check the Spalding Today website.
 It now publishes as the "Spalding Guardian".